 Traveling to NYC to view the latest, most fantastic eyewear from all over the world is always a total thrill.
+That is why we love the International Vision Expo.
 At Eclectic Eye, one of our core values is to ensure and promote independent eyewear.
 To do that, we must actively educate ourselves on the beautiful products being handcrafted around the globe.
 There is no better place to do that than the 3-to-4-day show in New York City at Jacob Javits Convention Center in Midtown Manhattan.

-The international show is around this time every year in New York, and as is the case in Memphis, you never know what type of weather is in store for you in mid-March.
+The International Vision Expo is around this time every year in New York, and as is the case in Memphis, you never know what type of weather is in store for you in mid-March.
 This year, we flew in days after a significant blizzard had pummeled the city.
 Yet, no sign of it was in place when we arrived at our hotel at about 12:30 Thursday afternoon.
 NYC was glittering in full midday sunshine, which made it feel warmer than it actually was.

 We checked into The Refinery Hotel in the Garment District of Midtown Manhattan, which is a stone’s throw from Bryant Park.
 It’s an old Millinery Factory that has been renovated with many of the timely touches used in the production of hats from the early 1900s.
 I hardly ever stay in the same hotel twice, and one of the reasons I save our credit card points is so that we can experience luxurious, boutique hotels when we travel without actually having to foot the bill for them.
 It’s always an important part of our experience to see the attention-to-detail that goes into the construction and execution of some of these hotels.
 The Refinery did not disappoint.
 The subtle but beautiful lighting, the music, the costuming and storytelling of the employees, the stocked mini bar in the room and the beautifully tiled bathrooms with heavy duty brass hardware, the walls of the hallways covered in the fabric used to line the hats from years gone by.
 Details, details, details.
 They were everywhere.
 There were sculptured wall hangings made from the wooden tools that originally created the various chapeaus and the most fantastic bistro called Parker & Quinn with tall, intimate booths that provided comfortable and quaint seating to have a delicious rack-of-lamb or melt-in-your-mouth burger.
 We heard exceptional live Jazz in the lobby lounge as we came and went each evening.
 But, the Rooftop Bar with the most amazing view of the Empire State Building and Chrysler Building really set the stage for the above-and-beyond experience that this hotel provided us.
 You might wonder why any of this is important to what we do?
 Let me explain.
 In 2002, my husband and I stayed at the Hudson Hotel in the spring before opening our business the following fall.
 I think it was our architect, Barry Yoakum of Archimania, who told us about it.
 It was our first trip to the International Vision Expo.
 We had a list of vendors to try to obtain, so we were scared but excited to see what the possibilities were.
 It may be hard to imagine, but we were trying to sell Memphis, Tennessee, on the idea that we wanted a fun, eyewear boutique that doubled as an optometric office.
 We hoped to host art shows, trunk shows and other events.
 And, ultimately, we hoped to turn people’s perception of what an eye care place could be on its head.
 Think back almost 20 years.
 There was nothing like us in Memphis.
 People had trouble grasping that we could host an event to showcase cool eyewear in a very cool space.
 These were still the days of people choosing Big Box for all of their needs, and this included eyewear.